fcitx5-android/fcitx5-android.github.io/docs/faq.en.md

 Take importing [zhengma](https://github.com/fcitx/fcitx5-table-extra) as an example:

-1. Obtain `zhengma.conf` and `zhengma.main.dict`
+1. Obtain `zhengma.conf` and `zhengma.dict`
 2. Copy `zhengma.dict` to `/Android/data/org.fcitx.fcitx5.android/files/data/table/`
 3. In `zhengma.conf`, change the path specified after `[Table] File=` to `table/zhengma.dict`
 4. Copy modified `zhengma.conf` to `/Android/data/org.fcitx.fcitx5.android/files/data/inputmethod/`

 !!! warning

-    Above paths may not apply if you configured [work profile](https://developer.android.com/work/versions/android-11#work).
+    Above absolute paths may not apply if you configured [work profile](https://developer.android.com/work/versions/android-11#work).
     We recommend using the builtin file manager (via DocumentsUI) to manage the data of Fcitx5 for Android.

 !!! note

-    Create `table` and `data` directories if they don't exist.
+    Create directories if they don't exist.

 ## How to remove input method entry

 Swipe left on the entry until the backgournd changes to red with a trash can icon.

+!!! hint

     The same operation applies to other list-like UI, such as pinyin dictionary, punctuation mapping, etc.

 ## How to adjust the order of input methods